by Lauren Willig

 New York Times bestselling author Lauren Willig "spins a web of lust, power and loss" (Kate Alcott) that is by turns epic and intimate, transporting and page-turning .
 As a lawyer in a large Manhattan firm, just shy of making partner, Clementine Evans has finally achieved almost everything she’s been working towards—but now she’s not sure it’s enough.
 Her long hours have led to a broken engagement and, suddenly single at thirty-four, she feels her messy life crumbling around her.
 But when the family gathers for her grandmother Addie’s ninety-ninth birthday, a relative lets slip hints about a long-buried family secret, leading Clemmie on a journey into the past that could change everything. . . .
 What follows is a potent story that spans generations and continents, bringing an Out of Africa feel to a Downton Abbey cast of unforgettable characters.
 From the inner circles of WWI-era British society to the skyscrapers of Manhattan and the red-dirt hills of Kenya, the never-told secrets of a woman and a family unfurl.

-I highly recommend the Ashford Affair to fans of character driven historical fictions.
-Willig created characters and a setting that were memorable and I look forward to exploring more of her work.
+I highly recommend the Ashford Affair to fans of character-driven historical fiction.
+Willig created characters and a setting that was memorable and I look forward to exploring more of her work.

 Never miss a post by adding Caffeinated to your Inbox